advisorpages/trainingBuilder/config/ai-prompts/session-marketing-copy.md

 **Content Requirements:**
 - Use AIDA (Attention, Interest, Desire, Action) and PAS (Problem, Agitation, Solution) structure
-- Professional tone appropriate for business training
+- Mirror the tone profile guidance so it feels like a trusted colleague speaking
 - Focus on benefits over features, use active voice
-- Create urgency and desire to attend
+- Create urgency and desire to attend without sounding high-pressure
 - Make it irresistible to the target audience
-- Ensure all content is compelling and action-oriented
+- Ensure all content is compelling, specific, and action-oriented
 - Content should be optimized for both landing pages and social sharing

 **FINAL VALIDATION STEP:**